+All students must have "Emergency Contact" information input and updated in FACTS SIS in the event of an emergency.
+The parents and any adults (18 yrs or older) listed will be authorized to sign-out the student at any time and act on behalf of the student in the event of an emergency.
 The individuals you list to call in the event you are unavailable should always be kept current.
-If one leaves the island, even temporarily, please update our school office.
 If one or both parents or guardians will be leaving the island and your child will be in the care of another individual, please make sure to inform our school office as well as your child's teacher.
-Children are affected in different ways during a parent's absence and we appreciate being aware of these circumstances in addition to knowing whom to contact if the need arises.
+Children are affected in different ways during a parent's absence, and we appreciate being aware of these circumstances in addition to knowing whom to contact if the need arises